 We had mount Fuji on our schedule as a day trip (booked through Viator); however, we had to take it out of our itinerary due to some scheduling issues with our flights.
 I recommend you put this down as one of your stops, though.
-Some of the day trips include boat rides and lunch with views of the mountain in the background.
+Some day trips include boat rides and lunch with mountain views in the background.

 As I mentioned above, we traveled from Tokyo to Kyoto by train.
 There are plenty of taxis at Kyoto station, so getting one to your hotel will be easy.
 We were lucky, and our hotel was within walking distance of the train station.

 All the Temples

 Kyoto equals traditional Japanese temples galore.
 We did a full-day tour with a travel guide that included stops at all the major ones.
 I thought it was the most efficient way to see and learn about them all.

 Eat dinner here one night.
 You’ll get beautiful 360 views of the city.